Former chairman of Brazil's Banco Bradesco dies at 93

-SAO PAULO (Reuters) - Lázaro de Mello Brandão, former chairman of Brazil’s Banco Bradesco SA (BBDC4.SA), died on Wednesday at 93 at a hospital in Sao Paulo, the bank said in a statement.
+SAO PAULO, Oct 16 (Reuters) - Lázaro de Mello Brandão, former chairman of Brazil’s Banco Bradesco SA, died on Wednesday at 93 at a hospital in Sao Paulo, the bank said in a statement.

 Brandao stepped down from his chairman role two years ago, after a 75-year career at the bank.
 He joined Bradesco in 1942 and worked alongside founder Amador Aguiar.